 Whether you check into the Arctic Cottage or somewhere else, the quintessential New England beachfront home sports a wrap-around porch, perfect for the guest that wants to be out of the sun but join in the fun.
 Imagine the scent of grilling burgers and dogs or lobster and steak, then munching down while relaxing on your porch overlooking the waves gently rolling into the sand.
 This is beach vacation living!

-Parker River National Wildlife Refuge is a nesting habitat for migratory birds.
-There are several beaches available for visitors providing it isn’t nesting season for the threatened piping plovers.
+Nestled along the Plum Island Sound, Parker River National Wildlife Refuge is a nesting habitat for migratory birds.
+There are several beaches available for visitors, provided it isn’t nesting season for the threatened piping plovers.
 When they are nesting, the refuge is open but the beach may be closed to protect the chicks.

 Tucked at the end of the Parker River National Wildlife Refuge is Sandy Point State Reservation.
 Sandy Point is only accessible through the national refuge.
 The good news is there are no additional fees required to park here.